-This documentation details one way to collect and send FortiWeb logs to SEKOIA.IO: from the FortiWeb machine to an internal log concentrator (Rsyslog), then forwarded to SEKOIA.IO
+This documentation details one way to collect and send FortiWeb logs to SEKOIA.IO: from the FortiWeb machine to an internal syslog concentrator, then forwarded to SEKOIA.IO

 The following table lists the data source offered by this integration.